These games to get kids cleaning make housework almost fun!

 - Child-sized vacuum with real suction and removable debris holder.

-- Child-sized cleaning caddy with spray bottle, squirt bottle, cloth, brush, and more.
+- Child-sized cleaning caddy with a spray bottle, squirt bottle, cloth, brush, and more.

 Games To Get Kids Cleaning

 This game teaches kids to clean in a logical order.

 To play, you need to plan a reward for completing the cleaning “mission” — a treat like ice cream, 30 minutes of screen time, or even a small toy from the dollar store all work.
 Take a set of brightly colored index cards and write down simple cleaning tasks for your child’s mission.

 A good rule of thumb is one job for each year of your child’s age, so a 3-year-old would have three tasks while a 9-year-old would have nine.
 For example: “Pick up clothes and put them in the hamper.”
 “Make your bed.”
 “Put toys in cubbies.”
 (Find more ideas on this printable checklist for cleaning kids’ rooms.)